pearu/pearu.github.io/array_interface_pytorch.md

 array([101, 102, 103,   4,   5])
 ```

-Pytorch Tensor object implements the Buffer Protocol partly (or incorrectly):
+PyTorch Tensor object implements the Buffer Protocol partly (or incorrectly):
 ```python
 >>> m4 = memoryview(data)
 >>> t4 = torch.as_tensor(m4)  # A copy of memoryview buffer is made!!!